wwylele/teakra/src/register.md

  - accumulators `a0`, `a1`, `b0` and `b1` are 40-bit on hardware.
 They are sign-extended to `u64` here.
  - Multiplication results `p0` and `p1` are 33-bit on hardware.
 They are stored in separate `u32` fields `p[*]` for lower bits and zero-padded one-bit `u16` fields `pe[*]` for the highest bit.

 Note that many registers have signed-integer semantics with two's complement representation, but we still store them as unsigned integer.
-This is to cooperate with the interpreter policy where signed integer arithmetic is avoid in order to avoid undefined or implementation-defined behaviours.
+This is to cooperate with the interpreter policy where signed integer arithmetic is avoided in order to avoid undefined or implementation-defined behaviours.

 ## Shadow Registers